SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Defines how many slots for game entities the container has.
 Multiple game entities may be stacked in one slot depending on the `elements_per_slot` member in `StorageElementDefinition`.

 **carry_progress**
-A set of `CarryProgress` objects that can activate state changes and animation overrides when the container is filled.
+`CarryProgress` objects that can alter the game entity when the container is filled.

 ## aux.storage.ResourceContainer